teemuhirsikangas/node-hikvision-omxplayer/README.md

 # node-hikvision-omxplayer

-Simple app to listen hikvision alerts and launch omxplayer
+Simple app to listen hikvision alerts and to launch omxplayer when motion detected on Raspberry Pi